anpaz/aleph/src/runtime/Notes.md

 * ((1,2),3) = (1,(2,3)) = (1,2,3)
 * ((1,2),(3,4)) = (1,2,3,4)

-when doing sets, join creates the cross-product:
+when applied to sets, join creates the cross-product:
 * ([a, b], c) -> [(a,c), (b,c)]
 * (a, [b, c]) -> [(a,b), (a,c)]
 * ([a,b], [c,d]) -> [(a,c,d), (b,c,d)]